openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 3. **Optional:** Install header files to allow compilation of new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

 You've completed all required configuration steps to perform inference on processor graphics.
-Proceed to the <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the <a href="openvino_docs_install_guides_installing_openvino_linux.html#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 @sphinxdirective